kubernetes/website/docs/admin/network-plugins.md

 ### CNI

 The CNI plugin is selected by passing Kubelet the `--network-plugin=cni` command-line option.
-Kubelet reads the first CNI configuration file from `--network-plugin-dir` and uses the CNI configuration from that file to set up each pod's network.
-The CNI configuration file must match the [CNI specification](https://github.com/containernetworking/cni/blob/master/SPEC.md), and any required CNI plugins referenced by the configuration must be present in `/opt/cni/bin`.
+Kubelet reads a file from `--cni-conf-dir` (default `/etc/cni/net.d`) and uses the CNI configuration from that file to set up each pod's network.
+The CNI configuration file must match the [CNI specification](https://github.com/containernetworking/cni/blob/master/SPEC.md), and any required CNI plugins referenced by the configuration must be present in `--cni-bin-dir` (default `/opt/cni/bin`).

+If there are multiple CNI configuration files in the directory, the first one in lexicographic order of file name is used.

 ### kubenet